OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 * Multi-samples variables are located in different sections of the files (correspond to TIFF PlanarConfiguration = Separate)

-* No natural way of having hiearchical / multigrids.
+* No natural way of having hierarchical / multigrids.
 They must be encoded as separate variables

 * georeferencing in netCDF is somewhat less standardized than TIFF/GeoTIFF.